Mechanicalbird/CNN-keras-With-code-Explanation/README.md

 # CNN-keras-With-code-Explanation
-A Convolutional Neural Network (CNN) Using keras With code with detailed explanation of the machine learning code
+A Convolutional Neural Network (CNN) Using keras with detailed code explanation of the machine learning code.